Skip to content

 [0, 2]]

-• The integers in the grid correspond to the index of the chart/component inside the list of components provided to Page
+• The integers correspond to the index of the chart/component inside the list of components provided to Page.

 • Each element inside the sub-list corresponds to a grid column (for example, column 1 = [0, 0] and column 2 = [1, 2])

-• Each chart/component will take the entire space of its grid area (empty spaces are currently not enabled)
+• Each chart/component will take the entire space of its grid area but you can use empty sections for extra separation.

-• When no Layout is specified, components will automatically be stacked vertically down the page in one column.
-For instance, if you have three components, the default Layout.grid will be grid = [[0], [1], [2]].
-This means three equally sized rows, each containing a component spanning the entire width.
+As described above, when no Layout is specified, components are presented vertically as a single-column stack.
+If you have three components, the default Layout.grid will be as follows, with three equally sized rows, each containing a component spanning the entire width:

 Stacking components